LaunchCodeEducation/intro-to-professional-web-dev-wiki/Lesson-Playbook.md

 ### Full Group Weekly Retro, Instructor Led (Last 30 min of Friday class)
 Depending on the lesson and course work for the week, this time may be used to:
-1. Assess how the class felt about the week's material
+1. Assess how the class felt about the week's material.
-1. Discuss or review any issues that came up during the week
+1. Discuss or review any issues that came up during the week.
-1. Discuss what is coming up next week
+1. Discuss what is coming up next week.

+### Self-Assessments (90-120 mins)
+1. Built into the schedule.
+1. Designed for the students to see what they know and where they need to review.
+1. Not part of final grade.
+1. Full-Time progrmans only.

 ### Staff Stand Ups
 1. Touch base with the TFs to collect feedback about the lesson, review grading procedures, discuss specific students or concerns, etc.